iua6/A03/README.md

 **Step 11**
 Add files to git
-* The Add to Git dialog opens.
-Click Add.
+* The Add to Git dialog opens.Click Add.
 This adds to local file system

 **Step 13**